 The Cohu, Inc. 1997 Employee Stock Purchase Plan ("the ESPP") provides for the issuance of shares of our common stock.
 Under the ESPP, eligible employees may purchase shares of Cohu common stock through payroll deductions at a price equal to 85 percent of the lower of the fair market value of Cohu common stock at the beginning or end of each 6-month purchase period, subject to certain limits.
-During the first three months of fiscal 2019, no shares of our common stock were sold to our employees under the ESPP leaving 598,610 shares available for future issuance.
+During the first six months of fiscal 2019, 63,998 shares of our common stock were sold to our employees under the ESPP leaving 1,034,612 shares available for future issuance.
+On May 8, 2019, our stockholders approved an amendment to the ESPP which increased the number of ESPP shares that may be issued by 500,000.